ernugraha/ernugraha.github.io/_posts/2026-04-01-how-to-use-live-wallpaper-in-gnome.md

 ---

 {: .box-note}
-Tested on Ubuntu 25.0 running GNome 49.
+Tested on Ubuntu 25.0 running GNOME 49.

 ## Introduction

 Live wallpapers (moving wallpapers) are used to enhance the visual aesthetics of a device, making it more dynamic, personal, and modern than static images.
-In this tutorial ill teach you how to install live wallpaper extension for GNome!
+In this tutorial ill teach you how to install live wallpaper extension for GNOME!

 ### Table of Content
 - [Introduction](#introduction)